dumux/dumux/doc/doxygen/highleveldocs/solver.md

 # Solver

-Depending on the PDE of interest you have either one of the two kinds of PDE's:
+When it comes to solving the system, the PDE of interest must first classified as one of the following:

-1. linear PDE: To solve a linear PDE a `LinearPDESolver` is implemented.
-2. non-linear PDE: To solve a non-linear PDE, Dumux uses Newton's method to solve the PDE.
-The procedure is described below.
-To solve a non-linear PDE in Dumux you need to create a `NewtonSolver` instance (see also @ref nonlinearsolver ).
+1. Non-linear PDEs: To solve a non-linear PDE, Dumux uses Newton's method to iteratively solve the PDE.
+The procedure is described below and in \ref newtonLoop.

+2. Linear PDEs: To solve a linear PDE, a simplified version of Newton's method is developed as only one iteration is required.
+This is implemented as the `LinearPDESolver`, as discussed below.

-3. Both methods additionaly rely on a `LinearSolver`, since both methods produce a system of equations in the form **Jx=b**.
-To solve that system you have to specify a `LinearSolver` (see also @ref linearsolver ).
+Both cases additionally rely on a `LinearSolver` method.
+Both systems, linear or non-linear, produce a system of equations in the form of $\mathbf{J}\mathbf{x}=\mathbf{r}$, which need to be solved for each newton iteration (or at least once).
+Various `LinearSolver` methods are available for this step and must be specified (see also @ref linearsolver).

-## NewtonSolver
+### Non-Linear PDE Solver (Newton Solver)

-The Newton algorithm is an iterative method used to solve non-linear equations, including non-linear partial differential equations (PDEs).
-It works by starting with an initial guess for the solution to the PDE, and then iteratively improving that guess until a solution is found that satisfies the given convergence criteria.
+In order to iteratively solve non-linear PDEs, a newton's method algorithm is implemented and used in Dumux.
+This algorithm works by starting with an initial guess for the solution to the PDE, and then iteratively improving that guess until a solution is found that satisfies the given convergence criteria.
+For details on how this works, see \ref newtonLoop.

-Here's how it works in more detail:

-1. Start with an initial guess for the solution to the PDE.
-2. Use the PDE and the initial guess to form a linearized equation, called the Newton equation
-3. Solve the Newton equation to obtain a correction to the initial guess.
-4. Add the correction to the initial guess to obtain a new guess for the solution to the PDE.
-5. Repeat steps 2-4 until the solution converges to a desired level of accuracy.

-The `NewtonSolver` class is responsible for executing the Newton algorithm as described earlier.
-It instantiates the assembly of the linear system and employs a `LinearSolver` to solve the system of equations.
-Furthermore, evaluating and updating you solution is done inside the `NewtonSolver`.
+The `NewtonSolver` class is responsible for executing the Newton algorithm as described here.
+It instantiates the assembly of the linear system and employs a `LinearSolver` to solve the system of equations (@ref linearsolver).

-### Key functionalities

-- solve()
-   - Call of the assembleJacobianAndResidual() function of the @ref assembler
-   - Call of the solve function of the @ref linearsolver
-   - Update the solution using the newtonUpdate() function
-   - Evaluate if convergence is reached using the newtonConverged() function

-## LinearPDESolver

-A `LinearPDESolver` implementes methods for solving linear PDE's.
-In case of a linear PDE only one iteration is necessary to solve it.

-### Key functionalities

-1. solve()
-   1. Call of the assembleJacobianAndResidual() function of the @ref assembler
-   2. Call of the solve function of the @ref linearsolver
-## LinearSolver

-The `LinearSolver` solves a linear-system of equations of the form $\mathbf{J}\mathbf{\Delta x}=\mathbf{r}$, where $\mathbf{J}$ denotes the Jacobian while $\mathbf{r}$ represents the residual.
-The used linear solvers are implemented in DUNE.

-### Key functionalities

-- solve()
-  - solves a system of equation of the Form $\mathbf{J}\mathbf{\Delta x}=\mathbf{r}$
+Depending on the complexity of the PDE and the convergence criteria, a number of newton iterations will be required before a solution is found.
+For each iteration, the solution will be evaluated and updated, until convergence.

+### Linear PDE Solver (Simplified Newton Solver)

+`LinearPDESolver` implements a method used to solve linear PDEs.
+This solver will do the same thing as the non-linear `Newton Solver` case, but when dealing with linear PDEs, only one iteration of the newton loop is necessary.
+As described in \ref newtonloop, an initial guess and a linear solver are required.

+In addition, the jacobian matrix can be reused for further time steps as it will not change.
+This can be set using the function `reuseMatrix()`.